Honoured to be featured in booksbywomen.org with my piece on writing a heroine’s journey.

 Don’t miss this one.
 A truly dark story, rising up out of the deeps of urban Dublin.
 A woman lifts herself up from a sordid, soulless past to build a normal life in the light of day.
 But darkness follows her, waiting for its moment.
 A death forces her to face her dark realities again, to confront the pain she masked for years.
 Is redemption possible?
 The author does an excellent job creating a tight story.
 Lots of twists and reveals.
 Strong characters.
 An exciting read.
 Caroline Farrell is not afraid to reach down into the dark to pull it back up into the light.

-LADY BETH is available from Amazon Stores and from Kindle Unlimited.
+LADY BETH is also available from AMAZON Stores Worldwide.